 The Bottom Line

 Either one of these services will allow you to mount a successful email marketing campaign.
 They both have the basic tools to help you get started, and they are both pretty intuitive.
-MailChimp is cheaper (free) for people just starting out compared to Constant Contact, which actually costs money, albeit very little.
+Mailchimp (check out our Mailchimp review) is cheaper (free) for people just starting out compared to Constant Contact (check out our Constant Contact review), which actually costs money, albeit very little.
 Constant Contact has a great customer support department, so you won’t have to worry about getting stuck when you’re just starting out.
 Remember, both of them have free trials or plans, so there is nothing stopping you from testing out each one before you commit.